jeftegoes/AwsOverview/README.md

 ## 10.6.
 AWS Systems Manager (SSM)

 - **AWS Systems Manager gives you visibility and control of your infrastructure on AWS.
-It is used for patching systems at scale.**
+It is used for patching systems at scale.** [AWS Systems Manager](AWS%20Systems%20Manager.md)
-- Helps you manage your EC2 and On-Premises systems at scale.
-- Another Hybrid AWS service.
-- Get operational insights about the state of your infrastructure.
-- Suite of 10+ products.
-- Most important features are:
-  - Patching automation for enhanced compliance.
-  - Run commands across an entire fleet of servers.
-  - Store parameter configuration with the SSM Parameter Store.
-- Works for both Windows and Linux OS.

-### 10.6.1.
-How Systems Manager works?

-- We need to install the SSM agent onto the systems we control.
-- Installed by default on Amazon Linux AMI & some Ubuntu AMI.
-- If an instance can't be controlled with SSM, it's probably an issue with the SSM agent!
-- Thanks to the SSM agent, we can run commands, patch & configure our servers.

-### 10.6.2.
-Systems Manager - SSM Session Manager

-- Allows you to start a secure shell on your EC2 and on-premises servers.
-- No SSH access, bastion hosts, or SSH keys needed.
-- No port 22 needed (better security).
-- Supports Linux, macOS, and Windows.
-- Send session log data to S3 or CloudWatch Logs.

 ## 10.7.
 AWS OpsWorks